imagej/imagej.github.io/pages/MorphoLibJ.md

 ![Assign result of a measurement to a label image.
-In this example, the elongation is represented using a color code, between dark purple (circular) to yellow (very elongated).](MorphoLibJ-grains-labels-assign-measure.png "Assign result of a measurement to a label image.
-In this example, the elongation is represented using a color code, between dark purple (circular) to yellow (very elongated).")
+In this example, the elongation is represented using a color code, between dark purple (circular) to yellow (very elongated).](/images/pages/MorphoLibJ-grains-labels-assign-measure.png "Assign result of a measurement to a label image.
+In this example, the elongation is represented using a color code, between dark purple (circular) to yellow (very elongated).")"

   - **Assign Measure To Label** combines a label image with a results table, and creates a new image for which each pixel/voxel is